torres-alexis/GeneLab_Data_Processing/Proteomics/Workflow_Documentation/NF_Proteomics/README.md

 Below are examples of how to run the NF_Proteomics workflow:
 > Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --reference_version) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.

-> Note: To use Docker instead of Singularity, use `-profile docker` in the Nextflow run command.
+> Note: To use Docker or Podman instead of Singularity, use `-profile docker` or `-profile podman`.
 Nextflow will automatically pull images as needed.

 > Note: The `-resume` parameter can be used to resume a previously interrupted workflow from where it left off (see [Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html#modify-and-resume)) or to restart the workflow from a specific point by changing relevant parameters, which will re-execute that process and all downstream affected processes.